 Construction practices can also significantly affect the performance with poor sealing, resulting in drafts.
 The tight construction tolerances of Hebel provide a wall with a low air infiltration rate.
+Testing at CSIRO (Test Report DTM327) on Hebel blockwork with thin bed adhesive joints has determined an air infiltration rate of 0.3L/s (0.014% of internal volume).

-As the Hebel PowerPanel^{XL} External Wall System has fewer thin bed adhesive joints, a better rate (less than 0.3L/s) will most likely be achieved.
+As the Hebel PowerPanel×L External Wall System has fewer thin bed adhesive joints, a better rate (less than 0.3L/s) will most likely be achieved.